10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 For the mom who loves gardening or cooking, these hand-crafted garden markers bring both charm and function to her favorite pastime.
 You can customize them with herb names, whimsical doodles, or even cute sayings like “Thyme to relax.”

-Making Process: Use materials like wooden spoons, stones, or air-dry clay.
-Write or stamp the plant names using waterproof markers or paint, then finish with a weather-resistant sealant.
+Making Process: Use materials like wooden spoons, smooth stones, or air-dry clay.
+Write or stamp the plant names using waterproof markers or paint, then finish with a weather-resistant sealant so they hold up through rain and sun.
+For an extra touch, add small illustrations of each herb next to its name.

 Price: $5-$8 for a set of 5-6 markers